groovycode-xyz/taschengeld/requirements/codingPrinciples.md

 - Conduct regular code reviews to maintain code quality.
 - Provide constructive feedback and encourage best practices.

----

-By following these coding principles and rules, the BudgetMaster project will maintain high standards of quality, security, and performance.

 ## Environment-Specific Code

 - Use environment variables for configuration that varies between environments.